Next Review Date: 07/17/2014

 B. Investigations Workgroup

-A UCSD Investigations Workgroup will be established to ensure coordination and proper reporting of investigations.
-The LDO will chair the Investigations Workgroup and members will include the Vice Chancellor – External & Business Affairs; and representatives from the following: Academic Affairs; Academic Senate; Audit & Management Advisory Services; Campus Police; Human Resources; Labor Relations; Office for the Prevention of Harassment and Discrimination; Research Affairs and, Health Sciences.
+A UC San Diego Investigations Workgroup will be established to ensure coordination and proper reporting of investigations.
+The LDO will chair the Investigations Workgroup and members will include the Vice Chancellor and Chief Financial Officer; and representatives from the following: Academic Affairs; Academic Senate; Audit & Management Advisory Services; Campus Police; Human Resources; Labor Relations; Office for the Prevention of Harassment and Discrimination; Research Affairs and, Health Sciences.
 Because of the importance, as well as sensitivity/confidentiality of investigative matters, and the need for consistent monitoring of investigative activity the Workgroup members shall generally not re-delegate this responsibility nor send representatives to Workgroup meetings.
 In addition, specialized expertise may be required and obtained by the LDO on an ad hoc basis for investigation of certain matters.

 The purpose and authority of the Investigations Workgroup shall not be construed as to limit or halt investigations undertaken with proper authority granted by law or policy to any campus investigative authority.